 What Now? is a Live Action Role Playing Game (LARP) where participants take part in a simulated game where they play as refugees.
 They are in Greece and there is no time to rest.
 They need to find a place to settle down.
 But what is the best option?
 What way is safest?
 And how do you actually move through Europe to get where you hope to get?
 The LARP is meant to be played by school children as a supplement to the regular education program.
 Download

 The Back Way is a fusion of a narrative role playing game featuring an interactive web based documentary.
 You are a Gambian citizen, and desperate for a better life in Europe you decide to leave your country to reach Europe.
 If you stay you remain in poverty.
 As you decide to leave you are confronted by a myriad of choices; do you go north via Mauritania or east, via Niger?
 Play Game

 Moving on – voices from children in migration is an exhibition and contemporary documentation project carried out by Kulturen in Lund, Malmö Museum and Regionmuseet Skåne, in collaboration with many others.
 You will get acquainted children who have fled the ongoing war in Ukraine through their drawings.
 You will see drawings by children from Syria who came to Sweden in 2015–2016.
 Drawings by the children have been animated and brought to life in this series.
+Watch